rectorphp/argtyper/README.md

         "class": "HotelOverview",
         "method": "makeRoomAvailable",
         "position": 0,
-        "type": "PHPStan\\Type\\IntegerType"
+        "type": "PHPStan\Type\IntegerType"
     }
 ]
 ```

-Then, Rector custom rules will go through codebase and fill known parameter types based on collected data where missing.
+2. Then, custom Rector rules go through the codebase and fill in the known parameter types based on the collected data — but only where they’re missing.

-With few exceptions:
+With a few exceptions:

-* if multiple types are found, it will skip it
+* If multiple types are found → it’s skipped.
-* if union/intersection types are found, it will skip it as ambiguous
+* If union or intersection types are found → it’s skipped as ambiguous.
-* if `float` param type is used and `int` arg is passed (even as `30.0`), to avoid loosing decimal part
+* If a `float` parameter type is declared but only `int` arguments are passed (e.g. `30.0`) → it’s skipped to avoid losing decimal precision.

 <br>

-## Verify Results
+## Verify the Results

-It's not 100 % perfect, but in our testing runs it fills 95 % of data correctly and saves huge amount of work.
+It’s not 100 % perfect, but in our tests it fills in about **95 %** of the data correctly and saves a huge amount of manual work.
-The rest you can fix manually based on PHPStan/tests feedback.
+You can fix the remaining cases manually based on PHPStan or test feedback.

 <br>